intarchboard/draft-iab-privacy-partitioning/draft-kuepau-iab-obliviousness.md

 An oblivious system separates information that can be used to identify a user from other information that is needed to operate a services in order to protect the user's privacy.
-In order to still enable a service to verify that a user is authorized to use a service, a separate trusted entities that knows and attests the user's identifity is introduced into the architecture.
+In order to still enable a service to verify that a user is authorized to use a service, a separate trusted entities that knows and attests the user's identity is introduced into the architecture.

 # Impact of Obliviousness